Device Comparison

 - 9–30 V DC, USB-C PD, optional PoE+

-- DIN rail and wall mounting (optional)
+- DIN rail and wall mounting

-- 2× user-programmable push buttons
+- 2× user-programmable buttons

 Frequently asked

-Does the ALPON X5 AI consume more power than the ALPON X4?
+Q Does the ALPON X5 AI consume more power than the ALPON X4?

-Yes, under AI workloads, the DEEPX NPU adds 2–5 W on top of the system baseline.
+Yes, under AI workloads.
+The DEEPX NPU adds 2–5 W on top of the system baseline.
 Both devices accept the same 9–30 V DC input and the same 27 W USB-C PD power supply, so power-supply sizing usually does not change.

-Are the antennas and accessories interchangeable?
+Q Are the antennas and accessories interchangeable?

 The cellular, Wi-Fi, and GNSS antennas use the same connectors on both devices and are interchangeable.
 Mounting kits and the IP67 outdoor antenna are also shared.
-See the Accessories page for compatibility tags.

 Not directly.
-The X5 AI is 12 mm taller (45 mm vs 33 mm) due to the DEEPX module and PCIe switch.
-The footprint (100 × 100 mm) is similar but not identical to the X4 (111 × 100 mm).
+The ALPON X5 AI is 12 mm taller (45 mm vs 33 mm) due to the DEEPX module and PCIe switch.
+The footprint (100 × 100 mm) is similar but not identical to the ALPON X4 (111 × 100 mm).
 Re-validate any custom enclosure or panel cutout.